 The Bose SoundSport Wireless doesn't have the best battery life in its class, but it makes up for this in sound quality.
 These are among the best-sounding earbuds of this form factor while offering decent performance with six hours of use on a charge.
 Just be mindful of the steep price tag.

-Whether you're at the gym or on a run, the Galaxy Buds give you complete and total freedom thanks to their truly wireless design.
-You can expect an impressive six hours of use per charge, with the charging case offering an additional seven hours.
+Whether you're at the gym or on a run, the Galaxy Buds+ give you complete and total freedom thanks to their genuinely wireless design.
+You can expect an impressive 11 hours of use per charge, with the charging case allowing for a total of 22 hours.
 We're also fans of the AKG tuning, customizable fit, and water/sweat resistant design.

 Mpow makes a lot of affordable headphones, and the Flame is its latest workout-focused pair.
 You'll find IPX7 sweat and water-resistance, support for Bluetooth 4.1, rich bass, and customizable ear tips.
 Add that together with 7-9 hours of playback on a single charge, and you're getting a lot of bang for your buck.

-Truly wireless earbuds are often hit or miss, and the Jabra Elite Active 65t hit on just about every level.
+Truly wireless earbuds are often hit or miss, and the Jabra Elite Active 75t hit on just about every level.
 The sound quality is among the best you'll find for truly wireless buds, Jabra's playback controls are intuitive and work well, and you have your choice of using Google Assistant, Alexa, or Siri.
-Micro-USB charging is lame, but other than that; everything else is excellent.
+You also get an IP55 rating along with a generous two-year warranty.

 Jaybird's long been one of the top names when it comes to wireless sports headphones, and the X4 are some of the best we've seen from the company yet.
 They have a great fit, easy-to-use playback controls, impressive sound quality, up to 8 hours of battery life, and an IPX7 rating to keep them safe from water/sweat.